-The midline sample was designed to be larger than necessary for the desired statistical power at the endline to account for potential attrition.
-Concerning the endline target sample, the evaluation partners agreed to include longer assessment tools and the additional Grade 2 cohort, resulting in time constraints on the number of assessments that could be completed in each school in a day.
-While every attempt was made to identify and reassess all learners assessed at midline, some learners who were present could not be reassessed due to this time trade-off.
-Approximately 21% of the learners in each cohort were not reassessed (see Figure 6 for attrition and repetition rates).
-The main reasons for learners not being assessed, in order of contribution, include transfers to other schools, absenteeism on the day of the assessment, insufficient time to be assessed, and learners refusing to participate or not completing the assessment.
-While this is a relatively high attrition rate compared to other studies in the EGRS series, regression analysis of attrition found no significant differences in attrition rates between the two coaching treatment groups and the control group for both cohorts, showing that attrition has not affected average cohort results.
+The midline sample was intentionally designed to be larger than necessary to ensure adequate statistical power at the endline, accounting for potential attrition.
+For the endline target sample, the evaluation partners agreed to include more extensive assessment tools and an additional Grade 2 cohort, leading to time constraints on the number of assessments that could be completed in each school within a day.
+Despite efforts to locate and reassess all learners who were evaluated at midline, some who were present could not be reassessed due to these time limitations.
+Approximately 21% of the learners in each cohort were not reassessed (see Figure XX for attrition and repetition rates).
+The primary reasons for learners not being assessed, in order of significance, were transfers to other schools, absenteeism on the assessment day, insufficient time for assessment, and learners either refusing to participate or not completing the assessment.
+Although this attrition rate is relatively high compared to other studies in the EGRS series, a regression analysis of attrition revealed no significant differences in attrition rates between the two coaching treatment groups and the control group for both cohorts, indicating that attrition has not impacted the average cohort results.